 Professionally, Dr. Strybos is a member of the American Optometric Association, the Pennsylvania Optometric Association, and is a past president of the Lancaster County Optometric Society, now serving as the Treasurer of the LCOS.
 He was honored as the Young Optometrist of the year for Lancaster County in 2017.

-Locally, Dr. Strybos has worked with Mission Vision to deliver free eye exams, custom eyeglasses, and other essential supplies directly to homeless, uninsured, working poor, and low-fixed income individuals.
+Locally, Dr. Strybos has worked with both CrossNet and Mission Vision to deliver free eye exams, custom eyeglasses, and other essential supplies directly to homeless, uninsured, working poor, and low-fixed income individuals.
 He also meets several times per year with a low vision support group at Gardenspot Village Retirement Community, and is a participating doctor in the InfantSEE program.

 Dr. Strybos is married to a former classmate and fellow optometrist, Sarah.
-They live in Manheim Township with their daughters Ellie and Jocelyn, and a cat, Oliver.
+They live in Manheim Township with their daughters Ellie and Jocelyn.
 Dr. Strybos enjoys playing and listening to all kinds of music, craft beer and homebrewing, and is an avid ice hockey fan.